 - 1 cup Vegetable stock

 - Bring a small pot of water to a boil.
-Add chiles, tomato and bay leaf and turn heat down to a slow simmer.
-Let simmer for 10 minutes.
+Add chiles, tomato and bay leaf and turn heat down to a reallt slow simmer.
+Let simmer for 8 minutes.

 - While the chiles are simmering, heat a large pot to medium heat and add ¼ cup of water.
 Add onion and sweat until tender and translucent, about 4 minutes.

-- Add potatoes and 1 cup of vegetable stock.
-Cover and let simmer for about 6 min or until potatoes are tender.
+- Add potatoes and sweet potatoes and 1 cup of vegetable stock.
+Cover and let simmer for about 6 min or until potatoes are beginning to become tender, but are not fully cooked.

 - Strain the chiles, but reserve one cup of the chile soaking liquid.
 Place the drained chiles, garlic, tomato, oregano, cumin, and 1 cup of the chile soaking liquid in the blender and blend until smooth.
 Strain the sauce.

-- Add sauce, chickpeas, and sprigs of thyme to the pot with the potatoes.
-Let simmer slowly for 8-10 minutes.
+- Add sauce, chickpeas, and sprigs of thyme to the pot.
+Let simmer slowly for 8-10 minutes or until the sweet potatoes are cooked through.
 If the sauce is too thick, add more vegetable stock accordingly.

 - Season with salt and pepper.
 Remove thyme sprigs before serving.

-- Serve with rice, beans, and warm corn tortillas.
+- Serve with rice and warm corn tortillas.